askua/tlbwss/README.md

 #### Instructions

 1. prepare_data_utils_notebooks folder has the code about data preprocessing.
+You can process custom data according comment.
 2. curve_reconstract_TF show the model about double experts network, and other new models could be added into senmodels.py.
 3. lithofacies_classification_TF is BiGRU-MHSA model to help to lithofacies classification, and other new models could be added into senmodels_classification.py
 4. data folder is example data.
+The default data file format is csv file, input data type is numpy's ndarray.

+If training models, the variable 'model_stage  == "train"' in code; when inference the testing dataset, change 'model_stage  == "test"'.
+This operation is vaild in curve_reconstract_TF as well as lithofacies_classification_TF, such as tf2_curve_reconstract.ipynb and tf2_facies_classification.ipynb.

 ![workflow_chart](figure/workflow_chart_new.png "workflow_chart")
 **Figure 1 workflow chart**